So, The check engine light is one of the most frustrating and confusing factors of owning a vehicle.

-It’s just a light with no information telling you what the problem is.
+It’s just a light with no information; telling you that there is a problem.

-As ambiguous as a “check engine light” may be, your car’s onboard diagnostic system is essential to keeping the engine running efficiently.
+In addition, As ambiguous as a “check engine light” may be; your car’s onboard diagnostic system is essential to keeping the engine running efficiently.

-Consequently, If one of the lights stays on after you start your car, you could potentially have a problem and should have your vehicle inspected for needed repairs.
+So, Flashing or blinking warning lights or check engine light indicators; should be addressed as soon as possible.
+Furthermore, Warning lights on the dashboard are simply that; warnings.
+Consequently, If one of the lights stays on after you start your car, you could potentially have a problem; and should have your vehicle inspected for needed repairs.

 - A yellow warning indicator that’s labeled “check engine”